kiranwood/LHL-SQL-Project/README.md

 ### Step 4

 Using the CTE's make queries to answer each of the questions.
 Come up with 5 new questions to be able to answer using the data.
-Then Then write queries to be able to find the answer for those.
+Then write queries to be able to find the answer for those.

 ### Step 5